braidchat/braid/README.md

 then symlink it into sites-enabled, delete the symlink to `default` in sites-enabled and `sudo service nginx reload`

+## Annoying stuff

+May need to also `sudo apt-get install haveged` to make sure there's enough entropy to hash passwords when creating users

 Things should be working now!